-Learn how to grow bamboo from cuttings, growing bamboo from cuttings is possible if you grow it in warm temperature.
+Looking for how to grow bamboo from cuttings?
+Well, growing bamboo from cuttings is easy and simple when you know it how!
+Let’s begin!

-Bamboo is actually a grass, but its wood is strong enough to be used in flooring and furniture.
-In the garden bamboo is usually grown for its ornamental aspect or as a privacy tree as it grows quickly and mostly in clumps that can be so dense that you can not walk through them.
+Bamboo is a grass, but its wood is strong enough to be used in flooring and furniture.
+In the garden, bamboo is usually grown for its ornamental aspect or as a privacy tree, as it grows quickly and mostly in clumps that can be dense enough to offer curtain-like foliage.

-- To grow bamboo from cuttings in water, cut several 10 inches long cuttings from new growth that has at least two nodes and two internodes.
-Cut it in a slight 45 degree angle with a sharp knife.
+- To grow bamboo from cuttings in water, cut several 10 inches long cuttings from a new growth that has at least two nodes and two internodes.
+Cut it in a slight 45-degree angle with a sharp knife.

-- Dip the ends of cutting in melted wax.
-Place the cutting in water and leave it on a well lit location for several weeks.
+- Dip the ends of cuttings in melted wax.
+Place the cuttings in the water and leave it in a well-lit location for several weeks.

-- Move the cutting in a pot as soon as it has 2 inches long roots.
-Fill the pot with potting mix or a mixture of 1 part loam to 1 part sand to improve drainage.
-Make a hole in soil and plant the cutting to 1 inch depth into the soil.
+- Move the cuttings in a pot as soon as it has 2 inches long roots.
+Fill the pot with a potting mix or a mixture with 1 part loam and 1 part sand to improve drainage.
+Make a hole in the pot and plant the cutting at 1-inch depth into the soil.

-- Take bamboo rhizomes and cut them into portions leaving two or three growth buds on each with a gardening knife.
-Don’t use rhizomes with a dark and patched appearance as they will not grow well.
+- Take bamboo Rhizomes and cut them into portions using a gardening knife, leaving two or three growth buds on each one.
+Avoid using rhizomes with dark and patched appearance, as they might not grow well.

-- Rhizomes will take four to six weeks to grow, you can plant them outside once nighttime temperature start to stay around 55 F.
+- Rhizomes will take about four to six weeks to grow.
+You can plant them outside once the nighttime temperature starts to stay around 55 F.

 - Fill a pot with potting mix or a mixture of equal parts of coarse sand and loam.

-- Seal the first ridges of bamboo cuttings with wax to save them from rotting or drying.
-Melt the wax and simply dip it in about 1/8 inch.
+- Seal the first ridges of bamboo cuttings with wax, to save them from rotting or drying.
+Melt the wax and dip it in about 1/8 inch.

-- Pour 2 tablespoons of rooting hormone in a plastic bag and immerse the bamboo cuttings in it.
-Shake off the excess rooting hormone and make several holes in soil and plant cuttings in it.
+- Pour two tablespoons of rooting hormone in a plastic bag and immerse the bamboo cuttings in it.
+Shake off the excess rooting hormone and make several holes in the soil.
+Once done, plant the cuttings carefully in it.

 - When you see new shoots, it means cuttings are forming roots.
-Continue to grow the bamboo plants in containers or plant outside when whether warms up.
+Continue to grow the bamboo plants in containers or plant outside when the weather warms up.